For people of all ages, talking about sex is (more often than not) awkward.

 - If you know a young person who’s 10-22 years old in NYC, they can come to at the Mount Sinai Adolescent Health Center for free, confidential sexual health services and non-judgmental answers to all their questions.

-- If you or your teen wants more information on sex, relationships or their bodies, they can check out the Mount Sinai Adolescent Health Center blog, Scarleteen or the Planned Parenthood website.
+- If you or your teen wants more information on sex, relationships or their bodies, they can check out the Mount Sinai Adolescent Health Center Health Hub, Scarleteen or the Planned Parenthood website.

 - For comprehensive information on birth control, we recommend Bedsider.